552020/advent_of_code_2023/README.md

 05.00 - I give up!

 ## Day05

+(Not solved) in Python.

+Only the test case was correctly computed.
+For the real first case the program was way too slow.

 18.41 - Start.
 18.55 - I just read the assigment, without fully understand it.